wp-plugins/amr-users/readme.txt

 == Changelog ==
 = Version 2.3.9 =
+*   fix to prevent warn ing being issued when all reports rescheduled on user update (allow no list parameter
+*   found and replaced another deprecated wp function

+= Version 2.3.8 =
+*   renamed a function that clashed with another plugin's function
 *   change WP_SITEURL to siteurl()
 *   removed some deprecated code
 *   fixed (i hope) the cacheing status 'in progress' bug that was happening for 2 and 3rd reports
 *   fixed the rss news bug

-= Version 2.3.8 =
-*   renamed a function that clashed with another plugin's function

 = Version 2.3.7 =
 *   small one line fix for when sorting lists - ie initial sort is fine, but sorting columns when viewing gives error.
 Bug was introduced when a change made for php 5.3 users - sorry!